21st Congress,

 But there will be time enough to ascertain distinctly the public opinion in regard to alterations of important character, before it will be in the power of Congress to interfere with efficiency.

-Independent of other existing difficulties, the committee entertain the decided conviction, that the public faith solemnly guaranties to the proprietors of the Bank of the United States the privilege to issue notes of five dollars.
+Independent of other existing difficulties, the committee entertain the decided conviction, that the public faith solemnly guarantees to the proprietors of the Bank of the United States the privilege to issue notes of five dollars.

 The numerous reports and official statements which have been made to Congress upon coins and currency, abundantly testify that some dissatisfaction has long subsisted in regard to our circulating medium.